ihash22/spring-petclinic/readme_devops.md

 ```
 screenshots/Screenshot 2025-07-31 at 11.10.49 AM.png

-* Added prometheus configuration to application.properties file in spring-petclinic to expose metrics endpoints for scraping
+* Add prometheus configuration to application.properties file in spring-petclinic to expose metrics endpoints for scraping

 ```